top of page

 WELCOME!

-This website provides information about the General Plan Update in Glendale.
+This website provides information about the updates Glendale is making to the General Plan.

 You can see opportunities to participate on the Get Involved page.
 And if you have any questions, do not hesitate to reach out by visiting the Contact page.

-Thank you for taking the time to visit the General Plan Update website!
+Thank you for taking the time to visit the General Plan website!

 What's New